 The startups projects we support

-Beat2Bits : this project is led by Guillaume Attuel, a former member of the Geostat project-team.
-The heart rhythm anomaly detection software created facilitates the early diagnosis of arrhythmias and chronic diseases that have remained asymptomatic (risk of sudden death, risk of stroke, diabetes, arterial hypertension, etc.) for doctors, based on consumer sensors (connected watches, smartphones, webcams, etc.).
+Beat2Bits is a project led by Guillaume Attuel, a former member of the Geostat project team.
+The heart rhythm anomaly detection software created facilitates early diagnosis of arrhythmias and chronic diseases that have remained asymptomatic (risk of sudden death, risk of stroke, diabetes, high blood pressure...) from consumer sensors (connected watches, smartphones, webcams...).